 Folk art is a style and pattern of art that is unique to each area of India.
 Aside from folk art, tribal art is a form of traditional art painting that is practised by many tribes or rural populations.
 India's folk art images and tribal arts are ethnic and basic, but colourful and lively enough to communicate the country's rich heritage.
 Madhubani Art and Tanjore Paintings are part of different paintings of India

 Madhubani painting is one of India's most well-known art forms also called Madhubani folk art.
 It is known as Mithila or Madhubani background since it is performed in the Mithila area of Bihar and Nepal.
 These paintings are known for depicting ceremonial material for specific occasions, such as festivals, religious ceremonies, and so on, and are often distinguished by complex geometrical patterns.
+In India madhubani painting famous in Bihar.
+The folk art in Bihar is known as Madhubani.

 Plants and other natural sources are used to create the colors used in Madhubani paintings.
 These colors are typically vivid, with pigments such as lampblack and ochre used to make black and brown, respectively.
 Things such as twigs, matchsticks, and even fingers are used to produce paintings instead of modern brushes.